 You should have a “backflow preventer” screwed onto your outside faucets to prevent drinking water from being contaminated due to backflow.
 If you have a laundry tub with a threaded faucet spout, place a backflow preventer there too.
 These are available in the plumbing section of any hardware store.
+These cost about $6.

 Look for a jumper cable attached to the water piping near the water meter.
 This heavy duty wire should be attached to the pipes on either side of the water meter and “jump” across the meter.
 This is an important electrical safety device which is often missing from older homes.
 This should cost about $10.

 Make sure there are no electrical outlets or switches that are missing covers or have bare wires exposed.
 These wires should be protected, and the covers re-installed.